 Coleman’s own compositions have been performed at festivals and venues including the New York City Electroacoustic Music Festival, Mass MoCA, the Stone, as well as in multiple tours of historic carillons throughout Europe.
 His work Into Winters’ Grey for soprano and large ensemble was premiered by the Eastman School of Music’s Musica Nova, with conductor Brad Lubman and soprano soloist Tony Arnold.

-Coleman is currently on the faculty at the State University of New York at Fredonia where he is visiting assistant professor of composition, electronic music, and music theory.
-He is also on the faculty at the Eastman School of Music, teaching courses in composition and theory in the Community Music School, and has served twice as the acting director of The Eastman School of Music’s Computer Music Center as a sabbatical replacement.
+Coleman is a visiting assistant professor of composition, electronic music, and music theory at the State University of New York at Fredonia.
+He is also on the faculty at the Eastman School of Music, teaching courses in composition and theory in the Community Music School, and has served twice as the acting director of the Eastman School of Music’s Computer Music Center as a sabbatical replacement.
 In the summer of 2009, Coleman was a guest faculty member of the Bang on a Can Summer Institute, where he was the head sound engineer and taught electronic music techniques to composition fellows.
 He is currently a Ph.D. candidate at the Eastman School of Music.